-POL 101T Introduction to International Relations
+POL 101T Introduction to International Relations: Vienna

-This lecture and travel course provides the basic analytic tools necessary for the understanding of international relations.
-After a brief introduction to the realist and liberal approaches to the study of international relations, the course covers various fundamental concepts, such as national power, foreign policy, conflict, political economy, international trade and international organizations.
-The travel section of the class will vary depending on the destination for the semester.
+This Academic Travel course provides the basic analytic tools necessary for the understanding of international relations.
+After a brief introduction to realist, liberal, English School and constructivist approaches to the study of international relations, the course covers various fundamental concepts, such as national power, foreign policy, conflict, political economy, international trade and international organizations.
+The travel program will focus on Vienna which provides the opportunity to not only learn about international organizations, but also the historical development of European politics and diplomacy